ranadewa/WealthManager/README.md

   ```
   git clone https://github.com/ranadewa/WealthManager --recurse-submodules
   ```
 * Build libraries in 3rd Party folder.
 Go into 3rd Party folder.
 Create a build directory and build the libraries.
+Please use the name **build** for the build directory.
+As it is included in Solutions' CMakeLists.txt file.
   ```
   cd 3rdParty
   mkdir build